 Snap Dragons (HA).

-Native to rocky areas of Europe, North Africa, and North America, snapdragons have been cultivated for centuries for their ornamental beauty and versatility in gardens.
+Native to rocky areas of Europe, North Africa, and North America, snapdragons have been grown for centuries for their beauty and reliability.
+Their tall, upright stems are packed with tubular flowers that open gradually from the bottom to the top of the spike, giving a long-lasting display from summer well into autumn.

 Asters (A).

-Don’t start seeds too early, leave sowing until April as they will benefit from longer daylight hours.
-Plant out after last frosts.
+Top tip: Don’t be tempted to sow too early—waiting until April means they’ll benefit from longer daylight hours.
+Plant out after the last frosts.

-Plant out after last frosts, cut as soon as the flowers start to open, the blooms are delicate so handle with care.
+For cut flowers, pick as soon as the first flowers start to open—phlox is delicate, so handle with care.

-· Germination – Some species of Phlox seeds require darkness to germinate, so do take care to read the growing instructions on your seed packet.
+Germination: Some varieties need darkness to germinate, so check the instructions on your seed packet.

 Stocks (HA).